Emotional Bias and Crises as Permanent Risks in Wealth Management and Financial Planning: What to Do About Them

 Prioritizing Your Mental Health

 Psychological professionals have long acknowledged the detrimental effects of stress on well-being.
 Stress impacts sleep, cognition, and overall physical health.
-In times of financial as well as social uncertainty, it’s important first to regulate your mental well-being; high-stress levels actually change human perception, increasing the likelihood of impulsive decision-making.
+In times of financial and social uncertainty, it’s important first to regulate your mental well-being.
+High-stress levels actually change human perception, increasing the likelihood of impulsive decision-making.
 Due to this, it’s wise to consider certain stress-managing lifestyle changes before making any big investment-related decisions.

 Reducing Stress Without Changing Your Finances